white-break

 Counselling will help you understand and cope with the difficulties of being a step parent or grandparent, step child or step sibling.

 Inappropriate and overuse of the internet damages many lives.
-Cyber sex can destroy intimate relationships.
+Cyber sex and use of chat sites can destroy intimate relationships.
 Internet gambling, shopping and game playing can lead to financial problems by encouraging unplanned spending.

 A fantasy world can become dangerously real.
 People are attracted to the anonymity, excitement and ease of access of online communications but very often progress from internet to real life contact often with troubling outcomes.